 Our internships are an excellent first step into the world of policy and politics, and many former interns have gone on to work in these areas, or for the ASI itself.
 They also provide very good experience for a range of non-policy-based careers.

 Prospective interns should be available for at least three full days every week.
 We take interns for periods of two to six weeks, depending on circumstances.
 We accept applications on a rolling basis and structure your working hours to allow you to continue your studies while working at the ASI.

 Interns will be used in both research and operations capacities, working on research papers whenever they are not working on ASI research or operations.
 Interns are expected to carry out office administration duties as required.

-To apply, send a covering letter to Head of Research Ben Southwood, at email@example.com, along with:
+To apply, send a covering letter to our Head of Programmes Daniel Pryor, at email@example.com, along with:

 - your CV;

 - your availability (number of days per week & length of internship);

 - up to 300 words on your favourite writers, magazines, films and websites;

 - up to 300 words on a policy area (or a number of policy areas) that interest you, and why, including possible projects for you to work in this area at the ASI;